ietf-rats-wg/eat/draft-ietf-rats-eat.md

     origination_claim = (
     origination: string_or_uri )

-## OEM identification by IEEE (oemid)
+## OEM Identification by IEEE (oemid)

 The IEEE operates a global registry for MAC addresses and company IDs.
 This claim uses that database to identify OEMs.
-The contents of the claim may be either an IEEE MA-L, MA-M, MA-S or an IEEE CID {{IEEE.RA}}.
+The contents of the claim may be either an IEEE MA-L, MA-M, MA-S or an IEEE CID
+{{IEEE.RA}}.
 An MA-L, formerly known as an OUI, is a 24-bit value used as the first half of a MAC address.
 MA-M similarly is a 28-bit value uses as the first part of a MAC address, and MA-S, formerly known as OUI-36, a 36-value.
 Many companies already have purchased one of these.
-A CDI is also a 24-bit value from the same space as an MA-L, but not for use as a MAC address.
+A CID is also a 24-bit value from the same space as an MA-L, but not for use as a MAC address.
 IEEE has published Guidelines for Use of EUI, OUI, and CID {{OUI.Guide}} and provides a lookup services {{OUI.Lookup}}

 Companies that have more than one of these IDs or MAC address blocks should pick one and prefer that for all their devices.

-Commonly, these are expressed in Hexadecimal Representation {{IEEE.802-2001}} also called the Canonical format.
-When this claim is encoded this is the byte order used.
+Commonly, these are expressed in Hexadecimal Representation
+{{IEEE.802-2001}} also called the Canonical format.
+When this claim is encoded order of bytes in the bstr are the same as the order in the Hexadecimal Representation.
+For example, an MA-L like "AC-DE-48" would be encoded in 3 bytes with values 0xAC, 0xDE, 0x48.
+For JSON encoded tokens, this is further base64url encoded.

-These claims use the hex_bstr type.
-It encodes as a binary byte string in CDDL for compactness and a hexadecimal text in JSON for readability.
-The JSON representation is not base64 encoded as used for other binary data.

 ### CDDL

     oemid_claim = (
-    oemid: hex_bstr )
+    oemid: bstr )

 ## The Security Level Claim (security_level)